 What should you do when a shapefile is located in the wrong location?
 When working with ArcGIS projections, you need to run the define projection tool or the project tool.

-Which process do you need to run?
+So which process do you need to run?

 Here is a quick guide highlighting the differences between the ArcMap project tool and the ArcMap define projection tools.